swat-ds/reactor-rooom/_projects/ethics-of-writing-music.md

 that they are respectful of the people who were and are still being affected by the disaster.

-Just the mention of Chernobyl in lyrics today help keeps the disaster in recent memory.
-As time progresses, people grow less sensitive to the disaster and forget that there are still thousands of people being effected by radiation from the explosion.
-In a conversation with our class, Weiss also mentioned that the band's use of the "1985 Chernobyl heart" lyric is used, first, to add a point of connection for the listener and, second, to remind people of the fragility of every day life.
-Using 1985, the year before the disaster, honors the unsuspecting citizens going through their daily lives.
+Just the mention of Chernobyl in lyrics today helps keep the disaster in recent memory.
+As time progresses, people grow less sensitive to the disaster and forget that there are still thousands of people being affected by radiation from the explosion.
+In a conversation with our class, Weiss also mentioned that the band's use of the "1985 Chernobyl heart" lyric is used, first, to add a point of connection for the listener and, second, to remind people of the fragility of everyday life.
+Referencing 1985, the year before the disaster, honors the unsuspecting citizens going through their daily lives.
 Weiss compared it to the day before a devastating car crash, the moments before life as it was once known is completely uprooted.